radius314/bmlt-notifier/README.md

 ##Configuration

-Below is a sample configuration file.
+Below is a sample configuration file (should be called `config.js`).
 You can also use any parameters for the `nodemailer`.  (ref: https://github.com/nodemailer/nodemailer).

 You may want to set the `lastRun` file in this folder to be the current UNIX epoch (https://www.epochconverter.com).
 Otherwise you will get a lot of emails on the first run.